-J) A RESPONSIBLE AGENCY'S PROVISION OF FINANCIAL ASSISTANCE OR INSURANCE FOR THE DEVELOPMENT AND CONSTRUCTION OF AFFORDABLE HOUSING.
+j) A RESPONSIBLE AGENCY'S PROVISION OF FINANCIAL ASSISTANCE OR INSURANCE FOR THE DEVELOPMENT AND CONSTRUCTION OF AFFORDABLE HOUSING.

 Action taken by a local agency that is acting as a responsible agency - not as a lead agency - to provide financial assistance or insurance for the development and construction of residential housing for persons and families of low or moderate income, as defined in Section 50093 of the Health and Safety Code, is exempt from CEQA if the project that is the subject of the application for financial assistance or insurance will be subject to CEQA review by another public agency.
+This includes a local agency's approval of contracts that provide residential, counseling, and security services for people experiencing homelessness.

-K) EXEMPTION FOR SPECIFIED AFFORDABLE HOUSING PROJECTS.
+k) EXEMPTION FOR SPECIFIED AFFORDABLE HOUSING PROJECTS.

-If the conditions and requirements set forth in Public Resources code section 21080.40 are met, the following public agency action relating to an "affordable housing project" shall be exempt from CEQA :
+If the conditions and requirements set forth in Public Resources code section 21080.40 are met, the following public agency action relating to an "affordable housing project" shall be exempt from CEQA: